Dr. Pam Popper on Your Amazing Microbiome

 If you want to learn more about Your Amazing Microbiome, watch what you’re eating, grab your copy of ‘Forks Over Knives’ and stay plugged in right here at Just 1 Thing 4 Health.

 Be sure to read the highlights of ARTICLES we gathered below.
 They are the science, research and other published medical articles on the subject.
 And don’t miss the RECIPES for Delicious Dishes!

-Find out more about our Featured Doctor and get answers to the gut questions that were asked during our Physicians On Call LIVE Q&A, when Dr. Popper is interviewed.
+Find out more about our Featured Doctor and hear what she responds in answer to the gut questions that were asked during our Physicians On Call Q&A Interview.

 Subscribe to your Always Free Membership (if you haven’t already).

 Get emails, info from doctors, recipes, reminders to join us in LIVE online or by phone, and to stay up to date with what J1T4H is providing.